sooriyaarachchi/pybites.github.io-src/content/pillow-banner-image.md

 Tags: Pillow, images, utilities, pybites, banners, curl, refactoring
 Slug: pillow-banner-image
 Authors: Bob
 Summary: Running your site or business good chance you A. use promo material like banners and B. you make them manually with Photoshop, Gimp or what not.
-And yes for advanced one-off stuff you probably need those programs.
-But what if you like to keep it simple?
+And yes for anything beyond the basics you probably need those programs.
+But what if you like to keep it simple and want to semi-automate things?
 Just an image and text on canvas?
 Enter [Pillow](https://python-pillow.org/) - *The friendly PIL fork*, which makes this pretty easy.
 Come explore some of its capabilities with me in this article.
 cover: images/featured/pb-article.png

 Running your site or business good chance you A. use promo material like banners and B. you make them manually with Photoshop, Gimp or what not.
-And yes for advanced one-off stuff you probably need those programs.
-But what if you like to keep it simple?
+And yes for anything beyond the basics you probably need those programs.
+But what if you like to keep it simple and want to semi-automate things?
 Just an image and text on canvas?
 Enter [Pillow](https://python-pillow.org/) - *The friendly PIL fork*, which makes this pretty easy.
 Come explore some of its capabilities with me in this article.

 > The Python Imaging Library adds image processing capabilities to your Python interpreter. - [docs](http://pillow.readthedocs.io/en/4.2.x/handbook/overview.html)

 In this article we will use Pillow to create a simple promo banner for PyBites Code Challenges, starting with this week - how applicable! - [#31 - Image Manipulation With Pillow](https://pybit.es/codechallenge31.html).

 By the way if you like to practice this stuff yourself, you should really join this week's challenge :)

-*Simple* being just 2 images on a canvas and a title using a nice font.
-In part 2 I will wrap a CLI and Flask app around it so you can use it providing your own inputs.
+We will position 2 images on a canvas adding a title using a nice font.
+In part 2 I will wrap a Flask app around it so you can use it in the browser.

 The complete code for this article is [here](https://github.com/pybites/blog_code/tree/master/pillow).